-Puerto Rico reaches deal with some power company bondholders
+Puerto Rico reaches deal to restructure $3B of power debt

-SAN JUAN, Puerto Rico (AP) — Puerto Rico’s government has reached a deal with a bondholder group to restructure more than a third of the debt owed by its troubled power company as the utility moves toward privatization.
+SAN JUAN, Puerto Rico (AP) — Puerto Rico’s government reached a deal Monday night with a bondholder group to restructure more than a third of the debt owed by its troubled power company as the utility moves toward privatization.

-Officials call it an “important milestone” and promise the deal will not require Puerto Ricans to be hit with rate increases to cover debt service if there is a drop in power usage.
+A federal control board overseeing the U.S. territory’s finances called it an “important milestone” and promised the deal would not hit Puerto Ricans with rate increases to cover debt service if there was a drop in power usage.

-Bondholders will exchange the debt they hold from Puerto Rico’s Electric Power Authority for two new bonds.
-One will be exchanged at 67.5 cents on the dollar and the other at 10 cents on the dollar.
-They will be linked to Puerto Rico’s economic recovery.
+Officials said bondholders that hold more than $3 billion in debt from Puerto Rico’s Electric Power Authority would exchange it for two new bonds.
+One would be exchanged at 67.5 cents on the dollar, while the other would be exchanged at 10 cents on the dollar and would be linked to Puerto Rico’s economic recovery.

-The deal announced Monday night marks the first time Puerto Rico will not pay off a revenue bond in full.

 Most Read Business Stories